PayPal buys TIO Networks for $233 million

 The Vancouver-based company went public on the Toronto Stock Exchange in the dot-com boom and was trading about 25% beneath the acquisition price in recent months.
 PayPal ultimately offered about $2.56 per share, with the deal expected to close later this year.

 The internet payments giant has extended far beyond its name-bearing PayPal online checkout business.
-It owns peer-to-peer money transfer app Venmo and also acquired Braintree, which makes money on processing app payments for companies like Uber and Airbnb.
+It owns peer-to-peer money transfer app Venmo and also acquired Braintree, which makes money by processing app payments for companies like Uber and Airbnb.

 PayPal spun off from eBay in 2015 and is presently the larger of the two companies, with a market cap of $51 billion.
 Shares are up over 21% in the past year.Featured Image: PayPal